 Olivier Dézerald.
 Postdoc

-At the interface between the physiology of organisms and community ecology, my research aims topredict the structural and functional responses of food webs to various natural or human-driven environmental changes.
+My research aims to predict the structural and functional responses of food webs to various natural or human-driven environmental changes.
 To this end, I am driven to combine field observations, in situ experiments and modelling approaches across gradients of biological and spatial scales. groups within communities; potential changes in organisms’ body size).
 I am a Research Scientist at INRAE, France.

-I just graduated from a Master in Biology Program where I studied the prey capturing and feeding efficiency of predators along environmental gradients.
-I am interested in predator-prey interactions, wildlife conservation, and the impacts of invasive species on native organisms.
+I graduated from a Master in Biology Program in 2017 where I studied the prey capturing and feeding efficiency of predators along environmental gradients.